uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 Given a space of possible directions, your project needs to begin to gather information on how to generate and consider ideas.
 Following up on the above, additionally brainstorm:

-- People: types of people you might work with to learn more.
+- Communities: types of people you might work with to learn more.
 - Foci: potential foci you might apply in your learning.

 The goal is to begin thinking about how to plan effective contextual inquiries toward your design process.